51826 Kalpanachawla: Physical characteristics

 The asteroid's spectral type is unknown.
 Members of the Eos family are typically K-type asteroids.

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Kalpanachawla measures 6.947 kilometers in diameter and its surface has an albedo of 0.160.

 Rotation period

 As of 2017, no rotational lightcurve of Kalpanachawla has been obtained from photometric observations.
 The asteroid's rotation period, poles and shape remain unknown.

 Naming

-This minor planet was named after Indo-American astronaut and mission specialist Kalpana Chawla, who was killed in the Space Shuttle Columbia disaster on 1 February 2003.
+This minor planet was named after Indo-American astronaut and mission specialist Kalpana Chawla, who died in the Space Shuttle Columbia disaster on 1 February 2003.
 The approved naming citation was published by the Minor Planet Center on 6 August 2003 (M.P.C.
 49283).
 The following asteroids were also named in memory of the other six members of STS-107: 51823 Rickhusband, 51824 Mikeanderson, 51825 Davidbrown, 51827 Laurelclark, 51828 Ilanramon and 51829 Williemccool.